The Problem With Idealism

 this poem might only serve to assuage

-the unexplained angry sting of the everyday
+quell the sting of routine

 or pour salt on Evil’s garden